TelepathicGrunt/StructureTutorialMod/README.md

 # Structure Tutorial Mod (Forge)
 **How to register and generate jigsaw structures in 1.16.3 Minecraft Forge using nbt files!**

-**Change the Github branch to see previous MC versions of this tutorial.**
+**Change the Github branch to see other versions of this tutorial including for Fabric!**

  This very small Forge mod is full of comments that will help you understand what a lot of the methods do and what needs to be done to get your structure to generate.
 In all, this mod is really just 4 java files, 2 JSON files, and 2 structure nbt files.